**This post has been updated as of February 2019**

 Your email subject line is one of the single easiest elements to test in your email campaign.
 Tests can help you see how your email subject lines will look across devices, as well as how they compare to shorter or longer versions.

 - Send test emails to see how subject lines render on all devices.
-This will help ensure that your subject line reads well wherever it’s sent.
+This will ensure your subject line reads well anywhere.
 Our Inbox Preview feature enables you to see previews of your email in over 25 different email clients before sending your campaign to ensure your email looks great in any inbox.

 - A/B test two different lengths.
-Some email service providers like Campaign Monitor, allow you to A/B test two different subject lines to see how they perform.
+Certain email providers allow you to A/B test two different subject lines to see how they perform.
 Try testing a short and long version to see which performs better.

 Leverage email subject line best practices